 Particularly interesting is the case of two-dimensional turbulence, where simulations are relatively inexpensive and easy to analyze.
-A tendency to form large structures was predicted by \citet{onsag49} using equilibrium arguments on an energy-conserving Hamiltonian approximation, and the dimensionally predicted inverse energy cascade has been well documented in simulations \cite{Boff:Eck:12}.
+A tendency to form large structures was predicted by \citet{onsag49} using equilibrium arguments on an energy-conserving Hamiltonian approximation, and a dimensionally predicted inverse energy cascade has been well documented \cite{Boff:Eck:12}.
 The vorticity in two-dimensional turbulence quickly condenses into discrete vortices that provide the elements for the Hamiltonian approximation in \cite{onsag49}.
 The inverse cascade works by the successive coalescence of these vortices \cite{Benzi92} but, as above, how the spectral exponent is implemented is unclear.
 Figure \ref{fig:cascade2d} suggests a possible mechanism, and a short movie can be found in the supplementary material.
 The Voronoi polygons in the figure define the `area of influence' of each vortex, which merge as the vortices do.
 Coalescence is local to each vortex pair, while the spectrum describes a global arrangement, but the vortices quickly rearrange themselves in a relatively uniform pattern that minimizes energy after each merger \cite{jimenez21}.
 This appears to be how the spectrum is enforced and, together with the connection of the original prediction with statistical mechanics, suggests that this particular inverse cascade is a succession of equilibrium states, much closer to the coarsening of a foam than to a concatenation of dynamic cascade steps.
 It is unknown whether a similar description applies to any of the other inverse cascades mentioned above.